 Take a high-speed boat departing from Takeshiba Passenger Ship Terminal (~3hrs, ¥8,930) or the overnight ferry (10-11h, ¥6,000).
 The island also has an airport, you can take a plane from Chofu Airport (40min, ~¥14,000).

-Shikinejima is another small volcanic island accessible by high-speed boat from Tokyo in less than 3 hours.
+Shikinejima is another small volcanic island, perfect for a weekend trip from Tokyo!
+The island accessible by high-speed boat from Tokyo in less than 3 hours.
 Once you arrive at Nobushi Port, head to Tomari beach which welcomes you with the sandy beach and calm waves perfect for sea bathing, snorkeling and fishing.
 The island is the perfect place to recharge with its beautiful nature and many free onsen.
 Visit Kanbiki Observatory which offers breathtaking views of the ocean, giant rock formations, and the scenic coastline.
 There are several ryokan and guesthouses located on the islands or you can bring your tent and camp on the island!

 How to get to Shikinejima (from Tokyo)